mikelgmh/cookie-manager/README.md

 - The modal's close button must have the following class: `close-modal`
 - The modal's save button must have the following class: `cm-modal-save`
 - The modal's accept all button must have the following class: `cm-modal-accept-all`
+- The modal's reject all button must have the following class: `cm-modal-reject-all`
 - The checkbox inputs for each cookieCategory must use this syntax: `cm-switch-[index]`, where index is the switch number starting from 0.
 - Watch out!
 The cookie categories (inside the `cookieCategories` array in the `options` object) MUST be in the same order as they're printed on screen.